 There is no cure for epilepsy, yet.
-Medications do not cure epilepsy in the same sense that penicillin can cure an infection.
+Medications do not cure epilepsy in the same way that penicillin can cure an infection.
 For many people with epilepsy, however, the medication will prevent seizures as long as they are taken regularly; but, successful drug therapy requires the active cooperation of the patient.

 Antiepileptic drugs successfully prevent seizures in the majority of people who take them regularly and as prescribed.
 It has been estimated that at least fifty percent of all patients with epilepsy gain complete control of their seizures for substantial periods of time.
 Another twenty percent enjoy a significant reduction in the number of seizures.
 If patients, in collaboration with their physicians, decide to attempt withdrawal from medications, they should be aware that the seizures may recur and should closely observe seizure precautions.
 Some individuals, however, have an excellent chance of remaining seizure free without medication in the future.